Addy81/lrg_project/README.md

 ## Planning & Design
 Ensuring that  software is developed according to best practice guidelines and testing is performed is essential when working in a clinical environment.
 Code that has not been written well, checked, reviewed and documented can pose a hazard to patient safety.
+Documentation availability, tracability, validation and verification are all important.
+These are also investigated by Laboratory accrediation body UKAS when assessing conformity with ISO15189 and so compliance is essential to ensure successful accreditation.

 ### Software Safety
 It is essential when writing software in a clinical environment that any data used or created is recorded to provide a trackable audit trail.
 To ensure that this trail is made, all BED files created by this tool are saved with a filename that includes all appropriate information: